openbmc/openbmc/poky/documentation/toaster-manual/setup-and-use.rst

       /etc/apache2/conf.d/toaster.conf

-    Following is a sample Apache configuration for Toaster you can follow:
+    Here is a sample Apache configuration for Toaster you can follow:

     .. code-block:: apache